 GIFTED PROGRAM MODELS

-Chandler Academically Talented Students (CATS) for students in Kindergarten through sixth grade is a self-contained gifted program.
+Chandler Academically Talented Students (CATS) is a self-contained gifted program option for students who are eligible to receive gifted services in third through sixth grade.
 Students in this program work at least one year beyond grade level with their intellectual peers.
 Classroom instruction expands and accelerates the core curriculum to accommodate the unique needs and interests of gifted students.
 Teachers deliver a rigorous interdisciplinary core curriculum encompassing Language Arts, Social Studies, Science, and Mathematics.
 Self-contained gifted students participate in special area classes with the other grade-level classes and are included in non-academic grade-level activities.
-The CATS program is housed at several district sites where transportation is provided to the host school.
+The CATS program is housed at several district sites.
+Transportation may be provided, depending on your home attendance boundary.

 Consultative Gifted Services (K-6)

-The Chandler Gifted Consultative Program, offers an opportunity for identified gifted students to remain in a regular classroom at their home school while support, materials, and an individualized learning plan is in place for differentiated instruction within their classroom.
-Teachers of gifted students receive consultative support, materials, and an individualized learning plan is in place.
+Consultative Gifted Services offer an opportunity for identified gifted students to remain in a regular classroom at their home school while support, resources, and an individualized learning plan is in place for differentiated instruction within their classroom.
+The classroom teacher writes the individualized learning plan outlining the ways he/she plans to differentiate the current curriculum taught in the classroom, to meet the needs of the gifted student.
 This program is offered for students with unique learning needs that require individualized support or instruction, or for students who qualify for gifted services after the enrollment period for self-contained classes ends.

 Junior High CATS (7-8)